colonistz-1/2015centralpark_squirrel_census/README.md

 Analysing the distributions and maps of squirrels and their fur colors using 2018 Squirrel Central Park Census.

-Generating Report for all locations of all primary fur color for squirrels and saving it in a pdf file.
+Generating Report for all locations of all primary fur color for squirrels.

 ## Software
 Jupyter Notebook - Anaconda